apache/datafusion-sqlparser-rs/README.md

 - Debugging is much easier with hand-written code
 - It is far easier to extend and make dialect-specific extensions compared to using a parser generator

+## Supporting custom SQL dialects

+This is a work in progress but I started some notes on [writing a custom SQL parser](docs/custom_sql_parser.md).

 ## Contributing

 Contributors are welcome!
 Please see the [current issues](https://github.com/andygrove/sqlparser-rs/issues) and feel free to file more!